stefanhahmann/mastodon-collaborative/README.md

 Examples can be from simple nickname-likes, e.g., "thirdEmbryo", to rather descriptive ones such as "VladoLab_exp33_DAPIstainedNuclei_t2min_temp36C".

 The `string` addresses a project.
-Whenever collaborators interferes with the server, this `string` needs to be passed along for the server to understand which project is the current communication related to.
+Whenever collaborators interfere with the server, this `string` needs to be passed along for the server to understand which project is the current communication related to.
 [Technical details regarding projects are summarized on another page.](PROJECTS.md)